Skip to content

 Final Thoughts

-Resonant probes are fragile, unstable, and misleading in the field.
-They offer no directional advantage, only pitfalls.
-The smarter path is broadband, non-resonant design.
+Resonant probes are fragile, unstable, and often misleading in the field.
+They offer no true directional advantage — only pitfalls.
+The smarter path is a broadband, non-resonant design.

 If you want to find the fox, ditch the tank.
-Go broadband.
-Stay sharp.
-Hunt smarter.
+Go broadband, stay sharp, and hunt smarter.

 Mini-FAQ

-• Does resonance improve directionality? — No. Geometry defines directionality; resonance only affects strength.
+• Does resonance improve directionality? — No. Geometry, phasing, and current distribution define directionality; resonance only affects signal strength.

-• Why is narrow bandwidth bad? — Foxes drift, use harmonics, and need more bandwidth than a narrow resonance allows.
+• Why is narrow bandwidth bad? — Fox transmitters can drift, produce useful harmonic content, or carry modulation that needs more bandwidth than a narrow resonance allows.

-• What causes ringing? — High-Q tanks store energy and lag, smearing nulls during movement.
+• What causes ringing? — High-Q tanks store energy and lag in response, smearing nulls and transitions as the probe is moved.

-• Why do probes detune near objects? — Resonant LC circuits are sensitive to capacitance/inductance; bodies, fences, or watches shift tuning.
+• Why do probes detune near objects? — Resonant LC circuits are sensitive to nearby capacitance and inductance; bodies, fences, watches, or other objects can shift the tuning.

-• What’s the alternative? — Broadband, buffered probes with flat response and clean nulls.
+• What is the alternative? — Broadband, buffered probes with flatter response, stable impedance, and cleaner nulls.

 Interested in more technical content?
 Subscribe to our updates.